 4] Run Word without Macros

-To prevent Word from loading the macros type winword /m in Run box and hit Enter.
+To prevent Word from loading the macros type winword /m in the Run box and hit Enter.
 See if running Word without macros helps.
+If it works fine then you need to remove the offending macro.

 5] Run Word without add-ins

-To prevent Word from loading its add-ins, type winword /a in Run box and hit Enter.
+To prevent Word from loading its add-ins, type winword /a in the Run box and hit Enter.
 See if running Word without add-ins helps.
+If it works fine then you need to remove the offending add-in.

 6] Reset the Word registry values to default